 Consumers who don’t regularly switch their bank accounts, insurance, mortgages, utilities and other services, will often end up paying higher prices than those who regularly change provider; a topic I explored in my last post.

-This issue is something that regulators are taking a growing interest in, with the Financial Conduct Authority (FCA) recently discussing the idea of forcing firms offer to a basic savings rate for cash savings products open for longer periods of time, in order to help those consumers who don’t regularly switch their savings provider to receive a better deal.
+This issue is something that regulators are taking a growing interest in, with the Financial Conduct Authority (FCA) recently discussing the idea of forcing firms to offer a basic savings rate for cash savings products open for longer periods of time, in order to help those consumers who don’t regularly switch their savings provider receive a better deal.
 The FCA has also raised similar concerns about the general insurance market, and has promised to look into the higher prices paid by those who continually renew their insurance with their existing provider.

 While the FCA looks poised to intervene to improve the situation for those consumers who don’t regularly shop around, could there be a market solution to this problem?